 Ubuntu Linux to support Sun Niagara servers

-Sun Microsystems is getting support for its Sparc-based servers from Canonical, the Linux distributor of Ubuntu, say the companies.
+Sun Microsystems Inc. is getting support for its Sparc-based servers from Canonical Ltd., the Linux distributor of Ubuntu, the companies said Tuesday.

-Access to the Sparc design through Sun's OpenSPARC initiative allowed it to quickly complete the porting process, Shuttleworth says.
+Access to the Sparc design through Sun's OpenSPARC initiative allowed it to quickly complete the porting process, Shuttleworth said.